nanocurrency/nano-docs/docs/releases/node-releases.md

 More details on the new configuration setup can be found in the node [Configuration documentation](https://docs.nano.org/running-a-node/configuration/).

 **Networking changes**
 Improvements to default network setup in this version requires less setup from node operators, specifically around port forwarding.
-Although new setups will immediately benefit, any existing setups that have already setup port forwarding may be impacted by these changes.
+Although new setups will immediately benefit, any existing systems that have already setup port forwarding may be impacted by these changes.
 For those systems, we recommend validating your network setup allows proper peering with a test V20.0 node prior to upgrading.
 If you run into issues, review the [Troubleshooting UPnP documentation](/running-a-node/troubleshooting/#troubleshooting-upnp) for assistance.
 Additional help can be sought in the [Node and Representative Management forum category](https://forum.nano.org/c/node-and-rep).

 **Proof-of-Work management**
 A couple changes to PoW management that services should be aware of: